-Rope access training courses accredited by IRATA, the Industrial Rope Access Trade Association, give you the skills you need to work in entry-level (Rope Access Level 1), intermediate (Rope Access Level 2) and advanced (Rope Access Level 3) roles within the rope access industry.
+IRATA Rope access courses are accredited by the Industrial Rope Access Trade Association.
+You will work on the skills for a certification needed for an entry-level (Rope Access Level 1), intermediate (Rope Access Level 2) and advanced (Rope Access Level 3) roles within the rope access industry.

 We hold several courses each month with each training lasting for five days.
-We recommend booking in advanced as spots fill up quickly.
+We recommend booking in advance, as spots fill up quickly.
 Check individual course pages below for upcoming availability.

 We can also organise revalidation and requalification courses, allowing you to gain IRATA accredited certification to prove that you still hold the skills relevant to your level.

 The assessment takes place on the final day of the course.
 An external examiner will assess you on all aspects which you covered earlier in the week .

 - Must be 18 years of age at the start of the course and bring with you a passport photo.